ofgulban/understanding_fMRI/README.md

 - VASOlib: https://github.com/ofgulban/VASOlib
 - MP2RAGElib: https://github.com/ofgulban/mp2ragelib
 - @pbellec suggested that at some point in the future this resource might be turned into a living publication at https://preprint.neurolibre.org/10.55458/neurolibre.00019/intro.html
+- Imagerie par résonance magnétique: https://methods-cogneuro.github.io/irm.html , some simulations can be incorporated to such teaching resources.